 Teachers can intentionally select poems and songs to focus on a particular phonological awareness skill.
-For example, a poem with alliteration can be utilized to provide practice hearing and identifying an initial sound repeated across multiple words.
+For example, a poem with alliteration can provide practice hearing and identifying an initial sound repeated across multiple words.
 This is the phonemic awareness skill of identifying the initial phoneme (i.e., sound) in a word.
-A poem or song that incorporates rhyming words allows children to focus on a particular string of sounds and identify rhyming patterns.
+A poem or song incorporating rhyming words allows children to focus on a particular string of sounds and identify rhyming patterns.

 These types of phonological awareness activities that draw students’ attention to sounds in words help build foundational understandings necessary for later mapping letters to sounds for reading and spelling.

-Other literacy skills can be incorporated with poems and songs as well.
-As children are beginning to interact with print, teachers can utilize a large copy of a printed poem for demonstrating tracking and one-to-one correspondence while reading.
+When learning to read, other literacy skills can be incorporated with poems and songs as well.
+As children begin to interact with print, teachers can utilize a large copy of a printed poem to demonstrate tracking and one-to-one correspondence while reading.
 Students’ understanding of the phonological awareness skill of concept of word helps facilitate this relationship of the spoken word to the printed word—another example of how phonological awareness is foundational to reading.